-City of Margate 10 Year Water Supply Facilities Work Plan boundary with the City of North Lauderdale and one 12-inch interconnect at the northern boundary with the City of Coral Springs.
+City of Margate 10 Year Water Supply Facilities Work Plan southern boundary with the City of North Lauderdale and one 12-inch interconnect at the northern boundary with the City of Coral Springs.
+The two other interconnects with the City of Pompano Beach which were identified in the 2008 water supply facilities work plan and the City's most recent CUP application are no longer active.
+These two interconnects were serviced by water mains under the Florida Turnpike; however, during recent roadway rehabilitation, FDOT required installation of casings for the water mains as a preventative measure or be abandoned.
+As a result, additional valves were installed by the City to abandon the crossings and the interconnects.
 All interconnects are straight piped and are isolated by valves located on either side of the service area boundaries.
 The interconnect locations are also shown in Figure 3.5.